aposipa/Fetch-Rewards-Code-Challenge/README.md

 ### Background
 Our users have points in their accounts.
 Users only see a single balance in their accounts.
 But for reporting purposes we actually track their points per payer/partner.
-In our system, each transaction record contains: payer (string), points (integer), timestamp (date). <br />
+In our system, each transaction record contains: payer (string), points (integer), timestamp (date).

 For earning points it is easy to assign a payer, we know which actions earned the points.
-And thus which partner should be paying for the points. <br />
+And thus which partner should be paying for the points.

 When a user spends points, they don't know or care which payer the points come from.
 But, our accounting team does care how the points are spent.
 There are two rules for determining what points to "spend" first:
 * We want the oldest points to be spent first (oldest based on transaction timestamp, not the order they’re received)